 Frequently Asked Questions

-DVD Contents
+Product Contents

-Which DVDs include the "gorilla/basketball" video?
+Which products include the "Invisible Gorilla" video?

-Which DVDs include the "door" video?
+Which products include the "door" video?

-Are the videos on the DVD professionally produced?
+Are the videos and demos professionally produced?

-How many videos are on the DVD?
+How many videos are on your products?

 Permitted Uses